-Our wildlife experiences take place during our long-haul holidays so that you get to witness these species in their natural habitat.
+Our wildlife experiences take you to the most wonderful habitats and conservation areas to give you a chance to witness these fabulous creatures in a natural way.
 Learning about the plight of some of these animals is also a very important part of some of our itineraries as we believe that it is important for children to learn the vital role that conservation has to play in the preservation of the natural world.

-From the jungles of Peru and Ecuador to the rainforests of Borneo and Costa Rica, and to the rugged national parks of South Africa, our families get to witness a range of animals with expert guides leading the way.
+From the jungles of Peru and Ecuador to the rainforests of Borneo and Costa Rica, to the rugged national parks of South Africa and the rich marine life of Madeira and the Azores, our families get to witness a range of animals with expert guides leading the way.

-Orangutans, monkeys, snakes, iguanas, sea lions, sharks, turtles, tropical birds, elephants, rhinos, whales, giant tortoises, sea turtles, caiman......are just some of the animals that families may be lucky enough to witness during their activities and safaris, alongside an abundance of flora.About Summer Wildlife
+Orangutans, monkeys, snakes, iguanas, sea lions, sharks, turtles, tropical birds, elephants, rhinos, dolphins, whales, giant tortoises, sea turtles, sun bears, caiman......are just some of the animals that families may be lucky enough to witness during their activities and safaris, alongside an abundance of flora.About Summer Wildlife

 Where can I enjoy wildlife experiences?